The author is a guitarist and bassist with over 35 years of experience as a musician.

 When people think of that wall of guitar amps onstage, it’s Marshall they're thinking about.
 And, when people think of epic rock tone, many times that’s Marshall as well.

-They make some excellent tube combos too.
-But that big Marshall stack is still the Holy Grail of guitar amps for many musicians.
+But that big Marshall stack is still the Holy Grail of guitar amps for many musicians, and the flagship of the lineup is the JVM.

 You may not have considered Orange Amplifiers before, but they’re a company with a history that dates back to the early days of hard rock.
 If you watch footage of rock bands from the 1960s you’ll see Orange amplifiers onstage almost as much as Marshalls.
 The British amp builder has had its ups and downs since those glory days, but today Orange is as strong as ever.